rtm-ctrlz/dsporganizer/README.md

  ✅ macOS 10.13 Hight Sierra

 # Thanks
-Many our thanks goes to [sel-fish](https://github.com/sel-fish) with [hmscreens] project for idia and some code.
+Many our thanks goes to [sel-fish](https://github.com/sel-fish) with [hmscreens] project for idea and some code.